Clown-Machine/ClawMachine/README.md

 ```
 ├── README.md
-├──SupportsSTL                     # STLs to print for the supports of the boards
+├── SupportsSTL                      # STLs to print for the supports of the boards
 ├── readme_images
 │    └── images                      # Images used in the README
 ├── presentation.pdf                 # Slide presentation
 └── source
      ├── Controller                  # Everything that is on the controller side
-     │    ├── bluetooth            # Manages bluetooth connection
+     │    ├── bluetooth              # Manages bluetooth connection and its tests
+     │    │    └── BluetoothLibrary  # Libraries bluetooth
      │    ├── Graphics               # Manages all the screen that can be displayed
+     │    │    ├── Images            # Bitmaps for the images used
+     │    │    └── LcdDriver         # Manages the LCD setup
      │    ├── include                # Libraries for the FSM
      │    ├── Release
      │    ├── targetConfigs
      │    ├── ControllerFSM.c        # Controls the FSM
      │    ├── InterruptHandler.c     # Handles interrupts from the boosterpack
      │    └── main.c                 # Main source code
      └── motors                      # Manages what is on the machine side
           ├── bluetooth              # Manages bluetooth connection
           ├── claw_machine_driver    # Manages claw machine movements
           │    └── hardware          # Hardware-level libraries to control the motors
           ├── Debug                  # Compiled files
           ├── targetConfigsv
           └── main.c                 # Main source code
 ```

 # Getting started